vhscom/after-dark/README.md

 Feature | Summary
 --------|--------
 [Module System](#module-system) | Extend After Dark with prebuilt modules to add additional functionality to your site.
+[Quick Installer](#getting-started) | No more copying config from a `README` file.
+No `git` installation necessary.
+After Dark provides a cross-platform quick installer.
+One command will install, configure, run and preview the theme so you can focus on the interesting stuff.
 [Lazy Loading](#lazy-loading) | Lazily load your images, iFrames and script embeds.
 After Dark ships with [lazysizes](https://github.com/aFarkas/lazysizes), a zero-configuration JavaScript library with LQIP support, responsive images and more.
 [BPG Image Support](#bpg-image-support) | Improve image fidelity and decrease size.
 Automatically [BPG Image](https://bellard.org/bpg/) support via polyfill.
 [Social Engagement](#social-engagement) | After Dark provides automatic and configurable [Open Graph](http://ogp.me/) support, Twitter Cards and Telegram Instant View template to make social shares pop like 37 pieces of flair.